- Limitations of Liability

 4. Are Terms and Conditions legally binding if not signed?

-Terms and Conditions don’t have to be signed in order to be legally binding.
-However, there has to be some evidence that the customer has accepted the Terms and Conditions.
+It is not essential for the Terms and Conditions to be signed in order for them to be legally binding on the parties.
+However, at the same time, for the interests of the users, there has to be some form of evidence proving affirmatively that the customer has accepted the Terms and Conditions.
 If you display your Terms and Conditions on your website, app, or software, you should obtain acceptance of your Terms and Conditions via a clickwrap prompt.

 5. Are Terms and Conditions legally binding?